pottekkat/personal-website/content/posts/batching-requests.md

         - name: conference-api-upstream
 ```

-This may seem complicated, but it is simple.
+This may seem complicated, so here is the explanation.
 We are matching requests using a regular expression in the path.
 So regardless of the value of `{speakerId}` in `/speaker/{speakerId}/sessions` and `/speaker/{speakerId}/topics`, we will match the request and forward it to the upstream.

 > **Note**: If you are configuring APISIX through the Admin API, this is much simpler and reduces to `"uris": ["/speaker/*/topics","/speaker/*/sessions"]`.
 However, we must use regular expressions since the ApisixRoute CRD does not support [URI patterns](https://github.com/apache/apisix-ingress-controller/blob/c111c12272f58189de785feac256e6ce1193c172/samples/deploy/crd/v1/ApisixRoute.yaml#L107C35-L107C35) with `*` in the middle.